ramky/actioncable_poc/README.md

 grant all privileges on database "actioncable_poc_development" to poc;
 create database actioncable_poc_test;
 grant all privileges on database "actioncable_poc_test to poc;

+After the creation:
+rails db:migrate
+rails db:seed
+(or from rails console:
+a1 = Author.create(name: 'Cervantes')
+a2 = Author.create(name: 'Unamuno')
+)
 ```

 - How to run the test suite